Kong/docs.konghq.com/app/mesh/1.2.x/features/vault.md

 ### Configure Mesh

 `kuma-cp` communicates directly with Vault.
-To connect to Vault, you must provide credentials in the configuration of the `Mesh` object of `kuma-cp`.
+To connect to Vault, you must provide credentials in the configuration of the `mesh` object of `kuma-cp`.

 You can authenticate with the `token` or with client certificates by providing `clientKey` and `clientCert`.